ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 #### 3. Indexed Data

-* The resulting output of 'step 2' is also referred to as an Index.
+* The resulting output of 'step 2' (the indexing process) is also referred to as an Index.
   It is the **indexed data** on which queries can operate on to get documents result.

 * Note: The full document is _not_ stored in the index - only the document ID.